 One last thing is my college student ID.
 This might not be necessary but I find my student ID very handy for those discounts that are only offered to those who are still in school.

-What Kind of Apparel?
+What Kind of Clothes?

-Furthermore, when traveling for long periods, you want your clothes to be very durable and light in weight.
+You want your clothes to be very durable and light in weight.
 You also want to be warm so I’ll be wearing them in layers.
 Wearing in layers is best because depending on your environment, you can always strip out what you don’t need.
 The worst thing that can happen is sweating too much that your clothes get wet.
 Non-cotton clothes are perfect for these kinds of situations but I love cotton.
 So it will be 3 short sleeved cotton shirts for sleeping, 3 short sleeved polyester shirts for traveling, 2 long sleeve polyester shirts to keep warm, a lot of underwear (the sport type), and 5 pairs of wool socks.

 As for pants, I will be wearing convertible pants and bring an old pair of jeans!